A New Approach to Making Your Doctor-Nurse Team More Productive

 Implementing team care requires starting with at least one clinical assistant, whether part time or full time.
 This person would generally be an RN or LPN (or a capable MA) who has exhibited dependability, has the skill and capacity to accommodate a changing role, and can commit the time for training.
 The physician must be able to work closely with the selected clinical assistant since the overlap of functions depends on effective interaction.

-The training is primarily focused on Part 1 of the patient encounter and usually requires a few hours of discussion between the physician and the clinical assistant after both have reviewed and studied the training tools (see the resource "Clinical Assistant Responsibilities in a Routine Visit"; a detailed handbook1 and training DVD are also available at http://www.familyteamcare.org).
+The training is primarily focused on Part 1 of the patient encounter and usually requires a few hours of discussion between the physician and the clinical assistant after both have reviewed and studied the training tools (see the resource "Clinical Assistant Responsibilities in a Routine Visit"; a detailed handbook is also available1).
 The assistant must be taught the different areas of information needed for a high-quality patient visit, including key questions the clinical assistant can use to uncover symptoms or illnesses.

 CLINICAL ASSISTANT RESPONSIBILITIES IN A ROUTINE VISITDownload in PDF format